JmpKey/9l/README.md

 - using Yggdrasil connectivity allows you to easily connect devices to one network.

 # Unclear words
-Manifest - an analogue of torrent files, contains information about the distribution, is used to indicate what needs to be downloaded;
+Manifest - an analogue of torrent files, contains information about the distribution, is used to indicate what needs to be downloaded;<br>
-Daemon - is simply a background process that performs one task assigned to it;
+Daemon - is simply a background process that performs one task assigned to it;<br>
 Transfer archive - tar.gz archive which contains files that need to be transferred to the receiving device.

 # Funds provided by 9l